-

 Proof of Insurance and Financial Responsibility

-Once you purchase a motorcycle policy through an insurance company authorized to business in Vermont, it will give you proof of insurance; at the very least the provider will give you an insurance identification card.
+Once you purchase a motorcycle insurance policy through an insurance company authorized to business in Vermont, it will give you proof of insurance; at the very least the provider will give you an insurance identification card.

 This company should also immediately file proof with the Commissioner.
 It will do so either using a certificate or any computer-generated means acceptable to the Commissioner.
 Double check that your proof gets filed.